stan-dev/math/doxygen/README.md

 Note for Windows users: On Windows the `-rpath` feature as used by Stan Math to hardcode an absolute path to a dynamically loaded library does not work.
-On Windows the Intel TBB dynamic library `tbb.dll` is located in the `math/lib/tbb` directory.
-The user can choose to copy this file to the same directory of the executable or to add the directory `/path/to/math/lib/tbb` as absolute path to the system-wide `PATH` variable.
+On Windows, the Intel TBB dynamic library `tbb.dll` is located in the `math/lib/tbb` directory.
+The user can choose to copy this file to the same directory of the executable or to add the directory `/path/to/math/lib/tbb` as an absolute path to the system-wide `PATH` variable.

 Intel TBB